 At St Paul’s we encourage our children to read a variety of books and genres.
 Underpinning all teaching of reading is an emphasis on reading for pleasure, with an aim to enthuse all children with a love of books.
 In the early stages of reading, the children focus on letters and sounds, developing reading strategies to help them decode words and sentences.
 As they move through the school, they pay close attention to punctuation and expression.
 Once in the upper end of the school, we encourage analytical readers who read between the lines and interpret the implied, focusing on the children’s comprehension.
 All classrooms have a dedicated book corner for children to choose books for pleasure, as well as two well-stocked libraries.

 Children have the chance to visit the libraries each week during lesson time and at lunchtime to choose books to borrow for home.

 Guided Reading is taught in all year groups on a weekly basis.
 From the summer of Year 1, a whole-class approach is adopted focusing on a particular text.
 In EYFS and KS1, this can range from traditional tales, to picture books, before moving on to more challenging texts.
 Further up the school in KS2, children are exposed to a wide range of literary styles, genres and authors through deep exploration and immersion in challenging and exciting texts.

 The 10-Minute Pledge

-The 10-Minute Pledge is a strategy of developing reading for pleasure, whilst also exposing children to a great text, usually slightly above their reading comprehension level, that is shared with the whole class by a member of staff.
+The 10-Minute Pledge is a strategy of developing reading for pleasure, whilst also exposing children to a great text, usually slightly above their reading comprehension level, that is shared with the whole class by a member of staff including the headteacher.
 This can range from a novel shared over a long period, such as the entire term, to a short poem enjoyed just for that day.

 The theory behind introducing the 10-Minute Pledge is that over the course of a school year, it can expose children to over 700,000 words whilst sharing the joy of reading.